easycodewithme/AI-Interviewer/README.md

 - Next.js
 - Firebase
 - Tailwind CSS
-- Vapi AI
+- Deepgram (STT & TTS)
 - shadcn/ui
-- Google Gemeni
+- Google Gemini
 - Zod

 ## <a name="features">🔋 Features</a>

 👉 **Authentication**: Sign Up and Sign In using password/email authentication handled by Firebase.

-👉 **Create Interviews**: Easily generate job interviews with help of Vapi voice assistants and Google Gemini.
+👉 **Create Interviews**: Easily generate job interviews using Google Gemini based on your role, level, and tech stack.

-👉 **Get feedback from AI**: Take the interview with AI voice agent, and receive instant feedback based on your conversation.
+👉 **Get feedback from AI**: Take the interview with built-in voice interaction (Deepgram STT/TTS), and receive instant feedback based on your conversation.

 👉 **Modern UI/UX**: A sleek and user-friendly interface designed for a great experience.